nimash3eshan/mod-mail/README.md

-This is a MOD mail Discord bot created By me.
+A MOD mail Discord bot created By me.